mhdbouk/tictactoe-blazor/README.md

 ## Features

+- Work on Browser, Mobile, and Native Desktop app using MAUI.
 - Play against an AI opponent.
 - Interactive game board.
 - Real-time feedback on game status.
 - Multiplayer (Co-op)
 - Online Multiplayer _**WIP**_

-## Blog Post
+## Blog Posts

-For a detailed explanation of how this project was built, check out our blog post [Let's Build a Tic Tac Toe Game with Blazor WebAssembly!](https://mdbouk.com/lets-build-a-tic-tac-toe-game-with-blazor-webassembly/).
+For a detailed explanation of how this project was built, check out our blog posts [Let's Build a Tic Tac Toe Game with Blazor WebAssembly!](https://mdbouk.com/lets-build-a-tic-tac-toe-game-with-blazor-webassembly/) and [Bringing Blazor to Desktop and Mobile with MAUI](https://mdbouk.com/bringing-blazor-to-desktop-and-mobile-with-maui/)

 ## Getting Started